MattiKemp/MattiKemp/README.md

 🌱 I’m currently learning ...
 - machine learning
-- more advanced algorithms
+- advanced algorithms
-- more advanced data structures
+- advanced data structures
 - the proper way to organize projects
 - better development tools
+- React

 💞️ I’m looking to collaborate on ...
-- really anything that will be beneficial to people
+- really anything that will be beneficial to people :)

 📫 How to reach me ...
 - mkemp4@uiowa.edu